ani-ferreira/react-news/README.md

+## Real time news

+This app shows news from different places.
+Uses data from [News Api](https://newsapi.org/pricing).
 This repo only runs locally.
-After trying to deploy it, I've learn that [News Api](https://newsapi.org/pricing) has changed its free service to only allow API calls locally.
+After trying to deploy it, I've learn that News Api has changed its free service to only allow API calls locally.
 <br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).